 Whether your interest is in participating in dividend-paying stocks or in buying low and selling higher, your temperament and tolerance for various levels of risk are factors to consider when choosing your investment strategies.

-Howard Feigenbaum is Registered Principal and Owner of Sharemaster, a Broker-Dealer firm that specializes in monthly dividend income.
+Howard Feigenbaum is Registered Principal and Owner of Sharemaster, a Broker-Dealer firm that specializes in monthly dividend income funds.

 “Do you know the only thing that gives me pleasure?
 It’s to see my dividends coming in.” – John D. Rockefeller